 Erasmus+ Adverse Childhood Experiences and Interprofessional Working

-The Erasmus+ Adverse Childhood Experiences and Inter-professional Working project aims to develop, evaluate and disseminate best practice for interprofessional work in recognising and supporting children who have been through adverse experiences.
+The Erasmus+ Adverse Childhood Experiences and Interprofessional Working project aimed to develop, evaluate and disseminate best practice for interprofessional work in recognising and supporting children who have been through adverse experiences.

 What are adverse childhood experiences (ACEs)

 The term adverse childhood experiences (ACEs) is used to describe experiences that directly hurt a child, such as physical, sexual or emotional abuse, or affect them through the environment in which they live (Bush, 2018).
 This includes growing up in a household where domestic violence, parental separation, mental illness, alcohol abuse, or drug abuse is present, or where someone has been incarcerated (Bellis et al., 2016, 2017).